Align your mind with ur Soul Shine

 * The Moon begins to wane prompting the release of excess energy.
 Release your prayers, doubts, fears and angers.
 Tie up loose ends.

-Forth Quarter - half to new.
+Fourth Quarter - half to new.
 Diminishing light (waning) and old crescent.
 The cycle is complete when the Moon is new again.
 Rising at midnight and visible in the evening in the eastern sky.

 * The cycle is winding down as the Moon is waning towards the Old Crescent.
 This is a time of reflection, reevaluation, letting go of worn out ideas and modes of operation.
 Rest and meditate.